mobbr/mobbr-api-v1/specifications/README.md

     <a id="ids"></a>
 </p>

-<h2>External ID's</h2>
+<h2>ID's</h2>

 <p>
-    Recipients are identified by id's that, in principle, must be full URL's or email addresses or Mobbr usernames.
+    Recipients are identified by id's that, in principle, must be full URL's.
+Email addresses, twitternames or Mobbr usernames are allowed for compactness.
 The URL's must be of user profiles of sites that have Mobbr OAUTH support.
 </p>
 <p>
     Also possible are bitcoin addresses.
-These offer good anonimity and are directly payable in bitcoin.
-Also restricted to bitcoins only.
+These offer relative anonymity and are directly payable in bitcoin.
+Also restricted to bitcoin payments only.
 </p>

 <p>
-    Below an example of a JSON transaction description with external ID's.
+    Below an example of a JSON transaction description with various external ID's.
 </p>
     <pre><code>{
    "title": "The iPhony4",